AdobeDocs/commerce-extensibility/src/pages/events/configure-commerce.md

 1. Optionally create a new OAuth or JWT credential.
 Then click **Next**.

 1. Update the **Event registration name** and **Event registration description** fields.
-Your events are able to be consumed via Journaling API by default.
-You can also optionally select other consumption methods at this step.
-Learn more about these options in the [Consuming Events](./consume-events.md) page.
+The Journaling API can consume your events by default.
+You can optionally select other consumption methods during this step.
+Learn more about your options in [Consuming Events](./consume-events.md).

    ![Select how to receive events](../_images/events/receive-events-options.png)